BenValcour/newclassroom-takehome-project-pytest/README.md

 - pytest 7.2.2
 - requests 2.29.0
 3. position to the project folder, so that the tests folder is in the current working directory.
 4. run pytest [-v|-rA], use **-rA** for detailed test output.
+Use **--runxfail** to run tests marked as failed.

  ## Testing approach and assumptions

 The testing approach is constrained to functional testing of the Census Toy Service call.
 This includes both positive and negative behaviors.
-Testing does not include non-functional evaluation.
+Testing approach looked at the domain of the inputs and applied boundary value test case.
+Testing did not include non-functional evaluation.
 For example, no performance, load, reliability, or security testing was performed.

 ### Five primary items were considered for testing: